 In addition to its support of education, The Capital Corporation generously loans employees to a number of local charitable organizations and nonprofits.
 The Capital Corporation executives have served on numerous boards, including for Artisphere; the Rose Ball, Greenville’s longest-running charitable event; the Greenville Symphony Orchestra; and the Greenville County Museum of Art.
 In addition, The Capital Corporation also sponsors the Community Foundation of Greenville’s annual Education Spirit Award.

-“We do a lot of things that we give back on, both monetarily and through our time.” – Dan Adams, Founder The Capital Corporation
+The Capital Corporation also gives to a variety of local agencies working to help the needy in the Upstate.“We do a lot of things that we give back on, both monetarily and through our time.” – Dan Adams, Founder The Capital Corporation

 Understanding that charity begins at home, Adams says that a team within the company works to help any employee who has a crisis or unexpected need.